-- Remember to take frequent small breaks by getting up from your chair throughout your day to break up the time you are sitting.
-For example, take a trip to the water fountain to fill up your water bottle or simply take a short walk around the office.
+- Take frequent small breaks by getting up from your chair throughout your day.
+This will break up the time you are sitting.
+For example, take a trip to the water fountain, or simply take a short walk around the office.

 - To stretch your neck, gently turn your head slowly from left to right.
 To relieve shoulder tension, slowly roll your shoulders backwards.

-- If working on a computer, make sure the monitor is directly in front of you with the top of the monitor positioned at eye level and at a distance that allows you to view the screen without having to hunch over or lean backward.
+- If working on a computer, make sure the monitor is directly in front of you with the top of the monitor positioned at eye level.
+Keep the monitor at a distance that allows you to view the screen without having to hunch over or lean backward.

 - If possible, use a desk with a keyboard tray.
-A keyboard on top of your desk is typically too high for most people, which can cause you to extend your arms or raise your shoulders, which causes tension.
+A keyboard on top of your desk is typically too high for most people.
+This can cause you to extend your arms or raise your shoulders, which causes tension.

 - Use a desk that’s at an appropriate height for you to position your knees under the keyboard tray or desk.

-- If you can, use a chair that includes adjustable arm rests and adjustable height to help you to comfortably sit close to your desk.
+- If you can, use a chair that includes adjustable arm rests and adjustable height to help you to comfortably sitting close to your desk.

 And finally, here at Physical Therapy First, we will be offering #PTFtip videos on our PTF Youtube channel!
 In this video, Maureen Ambrose, PT, DPT, OCS, COMT, offers her posture tips when sitting: PTtip Posture Video

 Healthy nutrition is another important component to overall wellness in the workplace.
 A few simple changes to your workday can go a long way in bettering your health.
 For example, pack your lunch instead of buying take-out.
 You’ll not only have control over the ingredients and portion size of your meal, but you’ll also save yourself money.
-A good example of an easy, yet nutrient dense lunch is a turkey sandwich on whole grain bread with sliced avocado and fresh vegetables like spinach, tomato, and cucumber.
+A good example of an easy, yet nutrient dense lunch is a turkey sandwich on whole grain bread.
+You could also add sliced avocado and fresh vegetables like spinach, tomato, or cucumber.
 Pair this with a side of fruit and you have yourself a nutritious meal filled with vitamins and minerals, lean protein, fiber, healthy fats, and whole grains!

-Another tip is to keep healthy snacks with you at work when hunger strikes.
-Some great options include Greek yogurt without added sugars, fresh fruit or dried fruit where the only ingredient is the fruit itself, a serving of nuts like almonds or pistachios, or pre-cut veggies like carrots or celery sticks with hummus or natural peanut/almond butters.
+Try to keep healthy snacks with you at work when hunger strikes.
+Some great options include Greek yogurt without added sugars, or fresh or dried fruit (where the only ingredient is the fruit itself).
+Other nutritious snacks include a serving of nuts like almonds or pistachios, pre-cut veggies like carrots or celery sticks with hummus, or natural peanut/almond butters.

 If you have any questions or would like to make an appointment with one of our physical therapists to help with your mobility, give our office a call at 855-PT-First today!

-*As a reminder, always discuss any questions or concerns with your physician regarding your health, as the information written should not replace any medical advice.
+*As a reminder, always discuss any questions or concerns with your physician, as the information written should not replace any medical advice.